Electronic Tuners

 If you get too much on your bow, pull the hair across a dry terricloth.
 A new cake of rosin (or old rosin that's been unused for many years) may have a slick surface that doesn't easily release rosin.
 If you rub and rub but the rosin doesn't go on the hair, lightly score the surface of the rosin and try again.

-- Mutes
+Mutes

-- Ultra, Knilling: Flexible Black rubber mutes.
+Ultra, Knilling: Flexible Black rubber mutes.
 The traditional ebony mutes steal a lot of tone from the violin, and they're hardly adjustable.
 You'll have better luck adjusting the level of "muting" with a rubber mute.
 With the mute placed lightly on the bridge, you'll get more volume and tone.
 Press it harder on the bridge to reduce the volume further, unfortunately you'll loose more tone.

-- Polish
+Polish

-- Psariano's "Special Cleaner & Polish" for violin really cuts through grime.
+Psariano's "Special Cleaner & Polish" for violin really cuts through grime.
 And leaves a finish that doesn't show fingerprints.

 McGuiar's Plastic Polish (#10 or #17) is available at most auto supply stores.
 This is a rubbing compound that's fine enough to shine plastic.
 It contains no silicone, so you get no residue, just a polished shine.
-McGuiar's works great on the laquer finishes found on most factory instruments, it's far less expensive than the polish sold in music stores, and produces better results.
+McGuiar's works great on the lacquer finishes found on most factory instruments, it's far less expensive than the polish sold in music stores, and produces better results.
 However I'm not sure about using McGuiar's on instruments like violins that have a spirit or varnish finish.
 Ask a qualified repairman first!

 Audio Gear